 This entity is more common in adults, with a mean age at diagnosis of 38 years.

-Bladder outlet obstruction (BOO) can come from a number of conditions affecting the urethra and/or bladder outlet.
+Bladder outlet obstruction can arise from a number of conditions affecting the urethra and/or bladder outlet but is most commonly encountered in elderly men due to prostate enlargement.

 A mnemonic for the causes of bladder wall calcification is: